respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 In the first case, the Linera client must upload missing certificates in the chain *id* (and possibly its ancestors) as described in the previous paragraph, until **next-height**$^{id}$(α) = n$.
 In the second case, the client must upload missing certificates in the chains that have sent the messages $m ∈ I_−$ to *id*.
 When *B* has been correctly constructed (*i.e.* is not trying to receive messages that were never sent), the set $I_−$ is necessarily covered by the certificates listed in the union $\cup_α' {received}^{id}(α')$ where $α'$ ranges over any quorum of validators.

+Importantly, uploading a missing block to a validator benefits all clients.
+To maximize liveness and decrease the latency of their future transactions, in practice, it is expected that users proactively update all the validators when it comes to their own chains, therefore minimizing the need for synchronization by other clients.
+However, the possibility of synchronization by everyone is important for liveness (Section 3.3).
+It also allows a certificate to act as a proof of finality for the certified block.

+In practice, a client should execute the optional synchronization step (&#x2460;) and the voting step (&#x2461;) on a separate thread for each validator.
+To prevent denial-of-service attacks from malicious validators, a client may stop synchronizing validators as soon as enough votes are collected (&#x2462;).

+The steps &#x2460;&#x2461;&#x2462; used to decide a new block in a single-owner chain constitute a 1.5 round-trip protocol.
+Inspired by reliable broadcast, this protocol does not have a notion of “view change” [12] to support retries.
+In other words, a chain owner that has started submitting a (valid) block proposal *B* cannot interrupt the process to propose a different block once some validators have voted for *B*.
+Doing so would risk blocking their chain.
+For this reason, Linera also supports a variant with an extra round trip (Section 2.9).

+### 2.9 Extensions to the core protocol

+We now sketch a number of important extensions to the core Linera multi-chain protocol.

+**Permissioned chains.** The protocol presented in Section 2.8 allows extending a singleowner microchain optimistically in 1.5 client-validator round trips.
+Linera also supports a more complex protocol with 2.5 round trips to address the following use cases:

+- A single chain owner wants to be able to safely interrupt ongoing block proposals while they are in progress.
+- Transactions in blocks depend on external oracles (*e.g.* Unix time) and include conditions that may become invalid after being valid.
+- Multiple owners wish to operate the chain (assuming minimal off-chain coordination).
+- A single chain owner wishes to delegate maintenance operations related to validator reconfigurations.

+We omit the details of the 2.5 round-trip protocol for brevity.
+It can be seen as a simplified partially-synchronous BFT consensus protocol [12] with view changes (aka rounds) but without leader election or timeouts.
+In the absence of leader election, different owners may try to propose a different block at the same time (*i.e.* in the same block height and round) causing the current round to fail and another round to be needed.
+As a consequence, this mode of operation assumes that the owner(s) of a same chain maintain a sufficient level of (off-chain) cooperation so that ultimately only one of them proposes a block and succeeds.

+**Public chains.** Public chains are used in the remaining use cases: when a chain continuously produces new blocks with the help of validators.
+In this case, the transactions authorized in a block are likely to be only those receiving cross-chain messages from other chains.
+Examples of applications include:

+- Managing validators and stakes in one place (see reconfigurations below).
+- Running traditional blockchain algorithms (*e.g.* AMMs) that were not designed to take advantage of the multi-chain approach;
+- Facilitating the creation of microchains for new users.

+Public chains in Linera will be based on a full BFT consensus protocol.
+This is the only case in the Linera infrastructure where Linera validators take an active role in block proposals.
+We plan to rely on user chains and cross-chain messages instead of a traditional mempool to gather user transactions into new blocks.

+**Pub/sub channels.** A common use case for cross-chain asynchronous messages is for an application instance on a chain id to create a channel and maintain a list of subscribers to it.
+Specifically, a channel operates as follows:

+- Transactions executed on the chain *id* may push new messages to the channel;
+- When this happens, the current subscribers receive a cross-chain message in their inbox;
+- The set of subscribers is managed on the chain *id* by receiving and executing messages $Subscribe(id')$ and $Unsubscribe(id')$ from subscribers $id'$.

+We have found pub/sub channels to be a useful abstraction when programming Linera applications (see also Section 4).
+The Linera protocol supports pub/sub channels natively in order to enable specific optimizations.
+For instance, newly accepted subscribers currently receive the last message of a channel without additional work from the owner of the channel.

+**Reconfigurations.** Being able to change the set of Linera validators (aka the *committee*) is crucial for the security of the system (see Section 5).

+To do so, Linera deploys a dedicated Admin public chain running the application for system management.
+This system application is in charge of keeping track of the successive sets of validators, aka *committees*, including their stakes and network addresses.
+The successive configurations produced by this application are identified by their *epoch* number.

+To safely disseminate the information that the set of validators is changing, the Admin publishes new configurations to a special channel that every Linera microchain is subscribed to when created.$^2$ A newly created microchain automatically receives the current validator set (*i.e.* the last message in the admin channel) and sets its current epoch number field.

+When a new committee is created, every microchain receives a message in its inbox.
+Importantly, microchain owners must include the incoming message in a new block to explicitly migrate their chain to the new set of validators.
+This must be done when both sets of validators are still operating, before the previous set stops.

+Thanks to the scalable nature of Linera, migrating a large number of chains to a new configuration in a short period of time is doable in parallel provided that enough clients are active.
+To facilitate this process and allow chain owners to go offline for an extended period, we envision that many users will authorize a third party to create the migration blocks on their behalf.
+This will however require configuring the chain to use the 2.5 round-trip protocol mentioned above for the duration of the authorization.

+To prevent long-range attacks, the Admin chain will also regularly suggest old committees to be *deprecated*.
+After accepting such an update, microchains will ignore messages in blocks certified only by deprecated committees.
+The old messages will be accepted again only after they are included in a chain of blocks ending with a trusted configuration (hence *re-certified*).